Tech552-LLC/Java-Classes-Homework-1/README.md

 - instance variable/property : artist;
 - method1: setTitle;
 - method2: play;
-- method3: favoriteTrack
+- method3: favoriteTrack.
+>
-The favoriteTrack Methods takes in an array of song  titles and returns the second to the last track in the array. for example : String[] trackttiles = {"track1","track2","track3"}.
+The favoriteTrack Methods takes in an array of song  titles and returns the second to the last track in the array.
+>
+>for example : String[] trackttiles = {"track1","track2","track3"}.
+>
 Track 2 is obviously the second to the last track.
 BUT if i decide to pass in an array with more tracks like
- - String[] trackttiles = {"track1","track2","track3",,"track4"}.
+>String[] trackttiles = {"track1","track2","track3",,"track4"}.
+>
--  The second to the last track in this case is Track 3.
+The second to the last track in this case is Track 3.
 Make sense? if not, ask questions

--  NOTE: If i use your favoriteTrack method in main, it should work no matter how many track titles are given/passed to your method when used in main.
+-  *NOTE*: If i use your favoriteTrack method in main, it should work no matter how many track titles are given/passed to your method when used in main.
 - Create a song object in main and call the 3 methods on it

 # Create a Bicycle Class